risk-first/website/introduction/Development-Process.md

 **Third**, the real take-away from this is that all these risks exist because we don't know 100% how reality is.
 Risk exists because we don't (and can't) have a perfect view of the universe and how it'll develop.
 Reality is reality, _the risks just exist in our head_.

 **Fourth**, hopefully you can see from the above that really _all this work is risk management_, and _all work is testing ideas against reality_.
-(This idea is expanded on in the next section).

-**Fifth**, and finally, the wake-up call _is_ reality:  the longer you leave your [goal in mind](Goal-In-Mind), the longer it'll be before you find out how it really stacks up against reality.
-Testing your [goals in mind](Goal-In-Mind) early and safely is how you'll manage risk effectively, as we'll see in the next section.
+## Conclusion?

+Could it be that _everything_ you do on a software project is risk management?
+This is an idea explored in [the next section](All-Risk-Management)